10 Amazing Reasons To Eat Cinnamon Every Day

 Cinnamon is one of my favorite spices.
 I use it a lot for flavoring food and I absolutely love its sweet scent.
 What’s good about it is that it’s not only smells and tastes good, it’s also full of medicinal properties that can contribute a lot to your health.
-This article will cover the main ailments in which you can use cinnamon as a medicine.
+This article will cover the main ailments in which you can use cinnamon as a medicine and which type of cinnamon is considered the best to use.

-Cinnamon is a spice that human kind has been familiarized with for thousands of years.
-Our generation has become most familiarized with the flavoring properties and aromatic benefits it has to offer.
+Cinnamon spice has been known for thousands of years.
 We use it to add a little kick to our baked meals, mixed into hot beverages, and in all sorts of aromatics that give off a warm cinnamon smell.
 The usefulness of cinnamon goes far beyond these common comforts however.

 There are two major types of cinnamon for culinary use: Ceylon cinnamon (Cinnamomum verum or Cinnamomum zeylanicum, also known as “true cinnamon”) and Cassia cinnamon (Cinnamomum aromaticaum and Cinnamomum burmannii, also known as “Saigon cinnamon”).
 Ceylon cinnamon is native to Sri Lanka, whereas cassia cinnamon is native to Burma and also grown in China and Vietnam.